-For almost 2 years now I’ve been engaging in CNOVA (Creative, Non-Oppressive Vegan Advocacy).
+Since September of 2013 I’ve been engaging in CNOVA (Creative, Non-Oppressive Vegan Advocacy).
 Here is a post that explains why we need to do it and how it’s done:

-About a year ago I received a call from a telephone solicitor looking to sign me up for something (I think it was home delivery of the local paper).
+A few years ago I received a call from a telephone solicitor looking to sign me up for something (I think it was home delivery of the local paper).
 I had just gotten through educating someone in person on Veganism earlier that day (outside a local supermarket).
 After explaining to the salesperson on the phone that our family would not be able to afford to subscribe to the service, I suddenly got the idea that I might be able to educate him on Veganism right then.
 So, I asked something along the lines of “Can I ask you an unrelated question?”
 When he said yes, I asked “Do you think that it’s wrong to inflict unnecessary suffering and death on animals?”

 I don’t know why, but I expected the response to be much worse than asking someone in person would be.
 I had visions of him insulting me, cursing me out, or even simply hanging up without comment.

 Imagine my pleasant surprise when this person was actually interested in what I had to say!
 He wasn’t shocked or even surprised by the question.
 We went through the usual discussion that any polite non-Vegan will have when challenged and he actually had some very pertinent, even insightful questions and comments about what we discussed.
 I made sure to give him the link to my blog with a recommendation to check out The Master List (giving people links to AbVegan educational info is essential in this situation).
 Since the first time I educated someone over the phone I’ve refined my approach a bit.